aspose-drawing/aspose-drawing-reference-tutorials/content/english/net/use-cases/text-on-image/_index.md

 In the dynamic world of .NET development, Aspose.Drawing stands out as a powerful tool for manipulating images with ease.
 Adding text to images is a common requirement, whether it's for watermarking, annotations, or creating personalized graphics.
 In this tutorial, we will explore how to leverage Aspose.Drawing to seamlessly integrate text into your images using C#.
 ## Prerequisites
 Before diving into the tutorial, ensure you have the following in place:
-1. Aspose.Drawing Library: Download and install the Aspose.Drawing library from the official [Aspose.Drawing for .NET documentation](https://reference.aspose.com/drawing/net/).
+1. Aspose.Drawing Library: Download and install the Aspose.Drawing library from the [Aspose.Drawing for .NET documentation](https://reference.aspose.com/drawing/net/).
 2. Development Environment: Have a working .NET development environment, including Visual Studio or any other compatible IDE.
 Now, let's get started with the step-by-step guide.
 ## Import Namespaces